-It was this redevelopment caused the alley to appear, in a place where it couldn’t have in the past as it would have run right through the hotel lobby.
+It was this redevelopment that caused the alley to appear, in a place where it couldn’t have in the past as it would have run right through the hotel lobby.
 The alley is not just a passage and entrance to part of the offices though, it’s also an artwork called Timelines.

 The art is a light installation encased within layered glass panels along the sides of the alley.
 We’re told that the movement of the light echoes the passage of the pedestrian through the walkway and creates, in the words of the artist, Daniela Schönbächler ‘an experience indicative of a more natural environment’.